 How Many Eggs Do Betta Fish Lay?

+In case you didn’t know, betta fish do lay eggs.
 In general, adult bettas can produce up to 100 eggs per batch.
 But some female bettas can lay over 500 eggs in a batch, increasing the probability of having fry in the aquarium.
 On the other hand, their mouth-brooding counterparts only lay between 10 and 20 eggs per batch.